GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 //https://huggingface.co/speechbrain/asr-crdnn-transformerlm-librispeech
 //https://huggingface.co/speechbrain/asr-transformer-transformerlm-librispeech
 - The *tokenizer* that transforms each word into one or more tokens.
-  This model has been trained on the #librispeech dataset @panayotov_librispeech_2015.
+  This model was trained on the #librispeech dataset @panayotov_librispeech_2015.
 - The *neural language model* represents the dynamics of language.
   Here, we have chosen a #acr("RNNLM") @mikolov_recurrent_2010 provided by the #speechbrain library.
   This architecture applies the successful #acr("RNN") architecture to language modeling.